Chalus, Iran: History

+Demographics

+Language

-The people residing in Chalus speak Mazanderani language.
-In the west of Chalus, the dialect of Kalarestaqi is spoken and in the east of Chalus, the dialect of Kojuri.
+The people residing in Chalus speak the western dialect of Mazanderani language.
+In the west of Chalus, the Kalarestaqi dialect is spoken, and in the east of chalus, people speak in Kojuri dialect.

 Mazandarani people have a background in Tabari ethnicity and speak Mazandarni.
 Their origin goes back to Tapuri people.
 So their land was called Tapuria, the land of Tapuris.
 Tapuris were made to migrate to the south coast of the Caspian Sea during the Achaemenid dynasty.

 The native people of Sari, shahi, babol, Amol, Nowshahr, Chalus, and Tonekabon are Mazandarani people and speak the Mazandarani language.

-The eastern Gilaki is spoken in the entire valley of the Čālūs river, though some Kurdish tribes were established in the yeylāq of Kojūr and Kalārdašt in the Qajar period.
+The eastern Mazani is spoken in the entire valley of the Čālūs river, though some Kurdish tribes were established in the yeylāq of Kojūr and Kalārdašt in the Qajar period.